-Sales and marketing expenses increased \$12.6 million, or 52.3%, for 2022 compared to 2021.
-The increase was primarily due to a \$8.3 million increase in personnel-related costs (which includes stock-based compensation of \$2.6 million) resulting from headcount growth in our sales and marketing teams.
-In addition, we incurred \$2.7 million of additional costs related to the Segmint acquisition (which includes stock-based compensation of \$0.4 million), \$0.5 million in higher costs, \$0.4 million in higher travel costs, and \$1.0 million in higher costs related to industry conferences and trade shows, as we return to pre-COVID-19 pandemic sales activities, such as our in-person client conference, Co:Lab.
+Sales and marketing expenses increased \$11.7 million, or 31.9%, for 2023 compared to 2022.
+The increase was primarily due to a \$9.7 million increase in personnel-related costs (which includes stock-based compensation of \$3.2 million) resulting from headcount growth in our sales and marketing teams.
+In addition, we incurred \$0.9 million in higher costs related to industry conferences and trade shows, including enhanced client experiences at our in-person client conference, Co:lab, \$0.6 million higher travel costs for the sales team, and higher miscellaneous other costs of \$0.5 million.